SimoneAvogadro/HumanDetection4Tasker/README.md

     * you get a window where to enter the name of the image, usually you'll want to use a variable instead of an hard-coded value (e.g. %my_image )
     * then you get a window where you say where to save the result, usually another variable (e.g. detection_score)
     * then do whatever you want with the information :-)

+HOW-TO test it:
+* start the app
+* grant the permission it requires
+* use the file picker to choose an image
+* press the "test recognition" button
+* see what's the score

 E.g. my use case is simple: I want to reduce to almost zero the false positive alarms of some security cameras
 * listen for alerts from (cheap?) security cameras